Acceptable Use of Electronic Resources

 In order to assist library users to use the Libraries' electronic resources responsibly, we have summarized typical license provisions.

 - Users may not facilitate unauthorized access by others, specifically; they may not share their computer account passwords.

 - Users may not engage in systematic downloading of licensed content (for example, downloading entire issues of electronic journals or large-scale downloading from databases to create other collections of data).

 - Users may not distribute copies of material to individuals or groups outside the University of Wyoming.

 - Users may not share client software used to search licensed resources with individuals or groups outside the University of Wyoming.

 - Users should give proper attribution when quoting from material.

 Licenses often prohibit the downloading and posting of licensed content, even if used for course websites or course reserves.
-In general, it is preferable to link to articles (with an appropriate authentication mechanism) rather than downloading and posting articles to a server - see Creating Links to Articles and Books.
-The Libraries' electronic reserve staff can assist faculty in providing appropriate access to licensed material for educational purposes.
+In general, it is preferable to link to articles (with an appropriate authentication mechanism) rather than to download and post articles to a serverÐsee Creating Links to Articles and Books.
+The Libraries' electronic reserve staff can assist faculty to provide appropriate use of licensed material for educational purposes.